Serena Williams Reminds Us That Even At The Top — Women Must Be Nice Or Risk Losing It All

-In theory, watching two powerful women athletes of color battle over a prestigious sports title should have been deeply satisfying — but that’s not how it turned out at all.
-In case you haven’t already heard, Naomi Osaka beat Serena Williams after chair umpire Carlos Ramos penalized Williams three times during the game, robbing the players of both a genuine win and an honorable loss.
+In theory, watching two powerful women athletes of colour battle over a prestigious sports title should have been deeply satisfying — but that’s not how it turned out at all.
+In case you haven’t already heard, Naomi Osaka beat Serena Williams after chair umpire Carlos Ramos penalised Williams three times during the game, robbing the players of both a genuine win and an honourable loss.

 I’m certain I don’t speak for myself when I say that the events that transpired during Saturday’s game were not unfamiliar to most women.
 Whether in the workplace, or in general society, women are constantly expected to be palatable and nice, even when we are rightfully angry.
 Saturday's game was a painful reminder that no matter how powerful or respected women are, they are not allowed to express a full spectrum of human emotions.